Last Updated on October 18, 2025 by George Pavlopoulos

-On a recent journey to the Peloponnese, I decided to visit Agia Fotini of Mantinia up close and see how it feels to be there.
+On a recent road trip to the Peloponnese, I decided to visit Agia Fotini of Mantinia up close and see how it feels to be there.
 As you will see in the photos below, this is probably the most unusual Greek church that exists.
-While there’s no lack of stunning churches in Greece, like the Kalamiotissa in Anafi or the Hozoviotissa in Amorgos, the case of Agia Fotini is unique because of its architecture.
+While there is no lack of stunning churches in Greece, such as the Kalamiotissa in Anafi or the Hozoviotissa in Amorgos, the case of Agia Fotini is unique due to its architecture.

 So, let’s see what makes the church of Agia Fotini Mantineias (Greek: Αγία Φωτεινή Μαντίνειας) special and where you can find it.